 “He previously enquired with a different dentist about the treatment options for his teeth but was told it would have to be on a private basis, and that was not something he could afford at the time.

 “Mr Jackson now has the opportunity following his case to be under the care of an orthodontist he trusts and have the treatment he has wanted for years without the fear of being unable to afford it.”

 Mr Jackson said he would recommend Hudgell Solicitors and was pleased with the way his claim was handled.

-He added: “It was a long process because it was detailed, but we got there and Emma was really good.
+He added: “It was a long process because it was detailed, but we got there and Rachel was really good.
 She kept me in the loop all the time and has got the outcome I wanted.”